dns-prefetch/DMZ/Cybersecurity/README.md

 ##### Published 19/11/2024 10:37:55; Revised: 14/01/2025 19:54:21

-# five whimsical cybersecurity thoughts for 2025 based on the top five cybersecurity threats:
 # Five whimsical cybersecurity thoughts for 2025 based on the top five cybersecurity threats:

 1. **AI-Driven Phishing Campaigns**